UMN-EGGL/EGGLHackyHour/README.md

 https://help.github.com/en/articles/syncing-a-fork

 - [ ] 03 - 4/24/19 - **Command line python**
-+ Github: Branching and remote tracking
++ Github: Branching and remote tracking THIS IS COOL!
 + Argparse and the *main* scope
 + Individual issues